 Imports: The top imports of Netherlands are Crude Petroleum ($54.2B), Refined Petroleum ($41.8B), Broadcasting Equipment ($20.3B), Computers ($18.1B), and Cars ($14.3B), importing mostly from Germany ($87.7B), China ($65B), Belgium ($53.1B), United States ($47.8B), and Russia ($41.7B).

 In 2019, Netherlands was the world's biggest importer of Industrial Fatty Acids, Oils and Alcohols ($5.29B), Coal Tar Oil ($4.46B), Cocoa Beans ($2.2B), Vehicle Bodies ($1.88B), and Molybdenum Ore ($939M)

-Location: Netherlands borders Germany by land and Saint Kitts and Nevis, United Kingdom, Venezuela, and Anguilla by sea.
+Location: Netherlands borders Belgium and Germany by land and Saint Kitts and Nevis, United Kingdom, Venezuela, and Anguilla by sea.